SoftHu/tos_avg/En/heart_4_2_6.md

 1756242060035602 -->1756242135297555[End]
 Start -->1756242205476373[<b>Speaker 👉 Uozumi:</b>

 Our boss was the leader of the Furious Waves back in the day, a true godfather of the sea.]
 1756242205476373 -->1756242364686874{ }
 1756242364686874 -->|Godfather of the Sea?|1756242494737952[<b>Speaker 👉 Torleone:</b>

 Well, &lbrace;npc.4216&rbrace;...
 that's what we used to call each other when we were young.
 Now I'm just the old man at the fish shop.]
 1756242364686874 -->|Mafia?|1756242572664354[<b>Speaker 👉 Torleone:</b>

 Haha,
 some people might think that.
 But I'd rather call us heroes of the past.]
 1756242494737952 -->1756242607330851{ }
-1756242607330851 -->|That's dope.|1756242629922344[<b>Speaker 👉 Torleone:</b>
+1756242607330851 -->|That's so cool!|1756242629922344[<b>Speaker 👉 Torleone:</b>

 I didn't expect to find young people like you, who still think like that.
 I'll introduce you to my other brothers later.]